atlassian-labs/cyclops/docs/deployment/cloud-providers/aws/README.md

   - [Common issues, caveats and gotchas](#common-issues-caveats-and-gotchas)

-Current the only cloud provider Cyclops supports is AWS, so it will be enabled automatically
+Currently the only cloud provider Cyclops supports is AWS, so it will be enabled automatically.

 ## Permissions